johncarlomaula/john-carlo.github.io/project5_telco.md

 The data has been split into two sets: training set and testing set.
 Each set has 2000 rows and 21 variables.
 After data cleaning, the finalized training set contained 1995 rows and 20 variables with a churning prevalence of 27.3%.
 My key findings are summarized below:

-- Customers who have a higher monthly charge and lower tenure tend to churn more.
+- Customers who have a higher monthly charge and lower tenure tend to churn more (fig 1).
-- Customers who are not senior citizens, have partners, have dependents, or don't use electronic checks are less likely to churn.
+- Customers who are not senior citizens, have partners, have dependents, or don't use electronic checks are less likely to churn (fig 2).
+- Customers with online security, online backup, device protection, and tech support are less likely to churn regardless of the cost and type of internet service (fig 3 and fig 4).
 - Although customers with the *Fiber Optic* internet service are more likely to churn, it's due to the higher cost of that specific service rather than the quality of its services.
-- Customers with online security, online backup, device protection, and tech supportare less likely to churn regardless of the cost and type of internet service.

 For more details on EDA, check out the R Markdown notebook [here](https://github.com/johncarlomaula/telco-churn-project/blob/main/telco_eda.md).